electrovir/c-addon-test/README.md

 This being used to control an LED matric using this repo: https://github.com/jgarff/rpi_ws281x

+This is also useful for creating a TS npm package: https://medium.com/@nahush.farkande/creating-npm-modules-written-in-typescript-8d3cb4e65783 (note that this package is not ts).

 ## Usage

 Clone the repo on a pi then do the following: